3 Ways You Can Obtain Life Insurance And Keep Your Medicaid Benefits [We Give You The Answers You Need With Life Insurance Options]

 If you are non-MAGI eligible (which is likely), you must meet an income and asset test to qualify for Medicaid.

-This means if you need government assistance (and nursing home costs paid by Medicaid are considered government assistance), and you have significant assets, you will have to spend down your assets.
+This means if you need government assistance (and long-term care services paid by Medicaid are considered government assistance), and you have significant assets, you will have to spend down your assets.

 Common Assets

-What does this all mean if you are non-MAGI eligible?
+What does this all mean if you need to qualify for Medicaid?

-Can you have life insurance, though?
+How does life insurance affect Medicaid eligibility, though?
 We discuss that next.

 How Does Life Insurance Affect Medicaid Eligibility?

-You may be thinking, “How does life insurance play into the Medicaid process?”
+You may be wondering, “How does life insurance affect my Medicaid eligibility?”
+Well, here’s how.

 • If you are receiving SSI, or